AbdullahMaghraby/Simple-Perception-Stack-for-Self-Driving-Cars/README.md

 ## Process Project Videos
 using moviepy library

-# Hint all Pictures and Videos for tests are provided in Jupyter Notebook
+## Hint all Pictures and Videos for tests are provided in Jupyter Notebook

-# 2nd phase Vehicle Detection
+# Second Phase Vehicle Detection

-The Project
----

 The goals / steps of this project are the following: